-In regional and club events, where the careers of professional racers begin, racing is made possible only with the efforts of a mostly unseen team that show up, not for the money, but to be part of a weekend activity unlike any other.
+In regional and club events, where the career of a professional racer begins, racing is made possible only with the efforts of a mostly unseen team that show up, not for the money, but to be part of a weekend activity unlike any other.
 Most are volunteers, and a few part-time professionals (EMTs for example), who deserve recognition for their dedication and competence at the track that keep the racing organized, competitive and safe.

 The Can-Do Crew is probably unique in motorsports.
 Much of the corner-working staff at Grattan Raceway in Michigan work at every event: motorcycle and car races, trackdays and corporate test sessions.
 Some Crew members have done so for more than 20 years.